py-bootcamp/learn-python-with-tdd/hello-world.md

 def Hello(name: str = None, language: str = None) -> str:
     """Hello returns a personalized greeting.
-	Defaulting to Hello, world if an empty name is passed.
+	Defaulting to `Hello, World` if no name and language are passed.
 	"""
     if not name:
         name = "World"